drivera27/Coffee-Pricing-Project/README.md

 # Coffee-Pricing-Project

 ## Project Background
-This project is based on a fictional online business that sells various coffee products, including blend packs and home brewers.
+This project is based on a fictional online business, The Daily Grind, that sells various coffee products, including blend packs and home brewers.
 A significant decrease in profit margin was observed in 2025 due to rising costs and tariffs, effects that many real businesses have experienced as of recent.
 The objective of this project is to:
 1) Identify products with low gross margin percentage (below 30%)
 2) Create a dashboard showing KPIs such as year-over-year GMP and revenue by product, region, etc.
 3) Provide data-backed recommendations on which items require pricing reassessment